 Assistant Lighting Designers

-BYO’s Summer Season productions offers one position for an Assistant Lighting Designer.
-This is ideally suited to a Student in the 2nd or 3rd year of Study on a full time Lighting Course.
+BYO’s Summer Season productions offer one position as Assistant Lighting Designer.
+This is ideally suited to a Student in the second or third year of Study on a full time Lighting Course.

 There is one Lighting Designer (LD) for the summer session and the assistant works with the LD from the start of the creative process through to closing night.

 - attending Production Meetings and liaising with other members of the production and creative team on preparing the information required for the process in the theatre

 - working closely with the LD in preparation of the Lighting Paperwork

 - being part of the Production Team in Theatre during production rehearsals

 - in association with Assistant Directors adapting lighting for cover showings from the full-length productions

 The Assistant Lighting Designer will need some availability from late July, then full-time from mid-August through to Saturday 8 September 2018.

 Interviews will be held in London in April/May.
 Applicants should bring a small portfolio showing relevant lighting design, paperwork and (optionally) drawings.